General

 "You'll take the job if they offer it, right?", my buddy asked just before we hung up.

 "Sure," I said.
-Words, I'd later regret.
+Words I'd later regret.

-I arrived and was interview by the Director of IT for about thirty minutes.
+I arrived and was interviewed by the Director of IT for about thirty minutes.
 Then I met with my friend and one of his direct reports.
-The direct report, a man with a technical background and work experience similar to mind, was leaving for another position closer to his home.
+The direct report, a man with a technical background and work experience similar to his mind, was leaving for another position closer to his home.
 Friday was his last day.

 More alarm bells.
 He's leaving, Khurt.
 You won't have anyone to help you through the transition.
 You're screwed.

 After lunch, I had my interview with the Chief Information Officer.
-I was grilled and then given one of those Google style interview questions.
-"If I was contracted to wash the windows of the company's office in Manhattan how would I figure out what to charge?".
+I was grilled and then given one of those Google-style interview questions.
+"If I was contracted to wash the windows of the company's office in Manhattan, how would I figure out what to charge?".
 The pit in my stomach grew, and I pushed through it.

-My wife grilled me when I got home.
+Bhavna grilled me when I got home.
 "Are you sure about this?
-You don't like traveling to Manhattan.
-You're going to have to get up an hour earlier every day and take a train.
-You're not going to be home until much later.".
-I knew the answer to all those things.
-The thing screaming inside me was telling me the answers.
-I ignored it.
+You don't like travelling to Manhattan.
+You'll have to get up an hour earlier every day and take two trains.
+The trains are going to be crowded.
+You’re going to have to skip breakfast.
+You’re not going to be home until much later.".

 Now I had to make a very painful phone call.
 I delayed.
 I called my brother.
 I talked to my wife's brother-in-law.
 How do you tell someone who helped you get a job, which you promised you'd take the position, who stood there as you signed the paperwork, that you were changing your mind?